-As has been said multiple times throughout the years, comedy is subjective; some might like one kind of humor, other will not, and personally I might fall to the latter category regarding Dragon Maid.
+As has been said multiple times throughout the years, comedy is subjective; some might like one kind of humor, others will not, and personally, I might fall to the latter category regarding Dragon Maid.

 The different scenarios played over the series are amusing and pure fun to watch, however, from the cast going to enjoy in a beach to a sports festival held in Kanna’s school.
 They rarely made me laugh, but they were highly entertaining to watch regardless.

 One aspect where the comedy really falls flat whether it’s your cup of tea or not is the overreliance on running gags and punchlines, because these are present every episode, several times over.
 And while the first couple of these jokes were mildly amusing, by the time the series ends they have really overstayed their welcome.